chrisdavenport/j3-rest-api/README.md

 	</tr>
 </table>

-Because the list representation would not normally include a full representations of each of the embedded objects, there is a simple JSON file that defines which fields are included.
+Because the list representation would not normally include a full representation of each of the embeddeded objects, there is a simple JSON file that defines which fields are included.
 The file for com_content is

 ```
 /components/com_content/services/articles/list/embedded.json